 Magento continues to lead the way with innovation and community support.
 If you’re considering upgrading to Magento 2, take a look a the results we achieved in our award-winning Magento 2 replatforming project for Cox & Cox.
 Or why not book a free consultation with Magento development specialist now?

 Space 48 is a leading UK ecommerce consultancy, based in Manchester, specialising in website development for Magento and Shopware platforms.
-Get in touch with us now or book a free consultation with our ecommerce specialists.
+Get in touch with our ecommerce specialists.
 Our expert team will help you to pinpoint your biggest growth opportunities and improve your brand’s ecommerce strategy.